• Sleeping with your dentures can cause them to wear out more quickly.

 Do partial dentures need to be removed at night?

-In almost all cases, dentures should be removed at night to prevent negative side effects like sore spots, stomatitis, damage to the dentures, and even pneumonia.
-If you have implant dentures that are not removable, ask your dentist how to care for your soft tissue.
+In almost all cases, dentures should be removed at night to prevent adverse side effects, such as sore spots, stomatitis, damage to the dentures, and even pneumonia.
+If you have implant dentures that are not removable, ask your dentist for guidance on caring for your soft tissue.

 How long should I leave my dentures out?